 How to Start a Dog Training Business

-Most dog trainers are self-employed and operate their business as a sole proprietorship, though other options include operating as a partnership, limited liability company (LLC), or corporation.
-Each type of business has advantages and disadvantages, so an attorney or tax advisor should be consulted.
+Most dog trainers are self-employed and operate their business as a sole proprietorship, although other options include operating as a partnership, limited liability company (LLC), or corporation.
+Each type of business is different, so be sure you consult an attorney or tax advisor so you know what each operation entails.

-It may be necessary to take out a business license, additional permits, or a basic liability insurance policy as a part of starting a dog training business.
-Trainers must check with their local government to determine what measures will be necessary.
+It may be necessary to take out a business license, locally required permits, or a basic liability insurance policy as a part of starting a dog training business.
+Trainers should check with their local government to determine what measures will be necessary.

 Marketing is critical to a dog trainer’s success.
-Word of mouth will eventually provide many referral clients, but initially a trainer will need to do some serious legwork to attract clients.
+Word of mouth will eventually provide many referral clients, but initially, a trainer needs to do some serious legwork to attract clients.

-A trainer should consider coming up with a catchy name or logo that potential customers will be able to remember easily.
-The business logo and contact information should be displayed on a trainer’s vehicle, either through permanent application or using custom magnets.
-Additional advertising options could include a web site (with newsletters and coupons), ads in local print publications, and business cards or brochures that can be distributed at businesses.
+Begin by coming up with a catchy name or logo that potential customers will remember.
+The business logo and contact information should be displayed on your vehicle if you use one.
+Additional advertising options could include a website (with newsletters and coupons), ads in local print and electronic publications, business cards, and brochures that can be distributed to local businesses.

-It is always a smart move to network with dog walkers, pet sitters, pet boutiques, and veterinary clinics to get information out to potential dog-owning clients.
-In return, a trainer can offer to give reciprocal referrals when new clients ask for advice on other reputable pet service providers.
+Another option is networking with dog walkers, pet sitters, pet boutiques, and veterinary clinics to alert potential dog-owning clients about your services.
+In return, you can offer to give reciprocal referrals when new clients ask for advice on leads for other kinds of pet ownership services.

-It may also be possible to contract with boarding kennels or doggie day care businesses to provide regular training services; this strategy will result in trainers saving a great deal on travel expenses by being able to service a large number of dogs in one concentrated area.
+If you can contract with a boarding kennel or doggie daycare businesses to provide regular training services, this approach will result in a steady stream of clients.
+You'll also save on travel expenses by servicing a large number of dogs in one concentrated area.

 It is very important to research current dog training rates in your area before deciding what your fees will be.
 Prices should be comparable to existing businesses, or slightly lower, to encourage an influx of new clients.
 Private classes with a professional trainer range from $30 to $100 per hour.